ooflet/docs/syntax.md

 ---
 layout: default
-title: Syntax
+title: Prefix
 nav_order: 2
-description: "Syntax"
+description: "Prefix"
 parent: Quickstart
-permalink: /syntax
+permalink: /prefix
 ---
-# Syntax
+# Prefix
 {: .no_toc }
-Kommand uses a command prompt style interface, a TUI if you will, and uses prefixes to access different commands.
+Prefixes are your main way of interacting with Kommand.
+They show which mode the command will be running in.

 | Prefix     | Description  |
 |:-----------|:-------------|